Israel heading to polls as coalition moves to dissolve parliament

 Monday's announcement comes after weeks of speculation that the coalition - the most diverse in Israel's history - was on the brink of collapse.

-It risked losing an important vote next week after a member of Mr Bennett's own Yamina party quit the coalition, leaving it a minority in the 120-seat Knesset (parliament).
+It risked losing an important vote next week after a member of Mr Bennett's own right-wing Yamina party quit the coalition, leaving it a minority in the 120-seat Knesset (parliament).

+"After the attempts to stabilise the coalition were exhausted - Prime Minister Naftali Bennett and Deputy Prime Minister Yair Lapid concluded: A bill will be submitted next week for Knesset approval," the Prime Minister's Office said in a statement.

+"Once approved, the rotation will be performed in an orderly manner.
+Prime Minister Bennett is now talking to party leaders."